Rajpratik71/Mininet-wiki/Simple-Router.md

 In this particular setup, 192.168.2.2 is the IP for `server1`, and 172.64.3.10 is the IP for `server2`.
 You can find the IP addresses in your `IP_CONFIG` file.

 Now, back to the terminal where Mininet is running.
 To issue an command on the emulated host, type the host name followed by the command in the Mininet console.
-For example, the following command issues 3 pings from the client to the server1.
+For example, the following command issues 3 pings from the `client` to `server1`.

 ```no-highlight
 mininet> client ping -c 3 192.168.2.2